liudvikasakelis/getting-data-final/README.md

 Coursera course - getting and cleaning data.
 The final assignment

 ### files
-*script.R* - the main script that produces the tidy data set.
+*run_analysis.R* - the main script that produces the tidy data set.
 For its input it expects to be run from within the UCI HAR dataset directory.
 Main functions:
 + merges the test and train sets of calculated features
 + adds column names to the merged set (column names = feature names)
 + adds a subject id column to identify the test subject that performed the activity